metamath/metamath-website-scripts/README.md

 we could just redirect to the relevant us.metamath.org page if that would be easier.

-## Principles
+## Approach

-These scripts implement the following principles:
+These scripts implement the following approach:

 * [Infastructure as Code](https://www.redhat.com/en/topics/automation/what-is-infrastructure-as-code-iac).
 To configure a system, you edit a version-controlled script (here) and run it.
 That way, you can easily recreate a system on the same or a different hosting environment.
 * Idempotent.
 You can re-run configuration scripts as many times as you want without harm (they'll just change the system to implement the intended configuration).